-There are heaps of craft activities children can make with dough, and they can play with it for hours.
-Read here for playdough recipes and great project ideas.
+There are heaps of great craft ideas using play dough that children can make, and they can play with it for hours.
+Go here for playdough recipes.

 Dough provides hours of making and modelling fun, and is especially good for young kids as it is softer than clay to poke and prod.
 Unfortunately the projects have a short life span, as the dough begins to dry out over a couple of days, but kids enjoy the process far more than the end product anyway.